 Accessing the information we hold about you

 This applies to paper and electronic records.
 If you ask us, we will also let others see your record (except if one of the points above applies).
-If you cannot ask for your records in writing, we will make sure there are other ways you can apply.
-If you have any queries regarding access to your information please contact firstname.lastname@example.org or 01277 227282.
+If you have any queries regarding access to your information, please contact firstname.lastname@example.org or 01277 227282.